k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent succubi and incubi from seducing aasimars
 - Keep bribeable demon lords and forge-summoned lava demons hostile to aasimars
+- Make the aasimar aura of light affect only light-hating creatures